mosiarud-star/Copilot_Project_Submission/README.md

 - Then open Task1_Email Summary.docx to check if this is what you expected to get
 - Proceed with Prompts Library.docx - Task 1, Prompt 3 instructions
 - Then open Task1_Supply Chain Issues Review.docx — to check if this is what you expected to get after Task 1 and Prompt 3 execution
-- Then open Task1_Supply Chain Issues Review.xlsx — to check if this is what you expected to get after Task 1 and Prompt 3 execution
+- Then open Task1_Supply Chain Report.xlsx — to check if this is what you expected to get after Task 1 and Prompt 3 execution
 - Proceed with Prompts Library.docx - Task 2, Prompt 1 instructions
 - Then open Task2_Meeting Agenda.docx — to check if this is what you expected to get after Task 2 and Prompt 1 execution
 - Proceed with Prompts Library.docx - Task 2, Prompt 2 instructions